CSULB-491/Website/README.md

 - Source Code: https://github.com/CSULB-491

 Merge Process is as follows.
-1. Contributor clones the repo
+1. Contributor clones the repo.
-2. Verifies functionality locally
+2. Verifies functionality locally.
-3. Pushes changes and makes a pull request with detailed changes+updates
+3. Pushes changes and makes a pull request with detailed changes+updates.
-4. After 2+ people in charge of that feature verify the functionality it will be merged with master
+4. After 2+ people in charge of that feature verify the functionality it will be merged with master.

 Support
 -------